Michael C. Lord

 Directly upon graduating from the Wake Forest University School of Law, Mike clerked for The Honorable Eugene A. Gordon, Senior U.S. District Court Judge for the Middle District of North Carolina.
 Mike experienced first-hand how the law is applied at the trial-court level in civil actions.
 He also assisted Judge Gordon when he sat by designation with the United States Court of Appeals for the Fourth Circuit to decide challenges to district court rulings.

-Mike was AV-Rated by Martindale-Hubbell, listed in The Best Lawyers in America © for Labor & Employment Law (1999-present) and recognized by Chambers USA for Labor & Employment Litigation and Employment – Management (2006-present).
+Mike was AV-Rated by Martindale-Hubbell, listed in The Best Lawyers in America® for Litigation - Labor & Employment Law and Employment Law - Management (2001-present) and recognized by Chambers USA for Labor & Employment Litigation and Employment – Management (2006-present).
 He was also listed in North Carolina Super Lawyers for Labor & Employment Law (2008-present), named among North Carolina's "Legal Elite" by Business North Carolina (2013-present) and named a "Labor & Employment Star" by Benchmark Litigation (2018-present).

 In sum, Mike actively works with clients with the goal of achieving the best possible result quickly and efficiently.
 His business model isn’t based on repeat representations arising from a failed (and unabated) policy or practice.
 Rather, his client-centric practice generates long-term relationships built on trust and referrals.